Netflix/s3mper/README.md

 Administration
 --------------

-S3mper is intended to only provide consistency guarentees for a "window" of time.
+S3mper is intended to only provide consistency guarantees for a "window" of time.
 This means that entries are removed from the secondary index after a set period of time from which point the S3 index is expected to be consistent.
 A commandline admin tool is provided that allows for configurable cleanup of expired entries in the secondary index.
 To use the admin tool, unpack the tar file produced in the [Building](#build) section.
 The command can be found at the root level and is simply `s3mper`.

 __Note:__ you many need to modify the classpath in the s3mper script to point to the s3mper lib directory from the tar file.